sjahnn/PRANA/README.md

 # PRANA

 PRANA: A Pseudo-Value Regression Approach for Differential Network Analysis of Co-Expression Data <br />
-This work has been accepted to *BMC Bioinformatics*.
+The methodology work has been accepted to *BMC Bioinformatics*.
 </br>
+As of Spring 2023, the PRANA R package is available through CRAN: https://cran.r-project.org/web/packages/PRANA/index.html.
+The software paper has been submitted for consideration for publication in *BMC Genomics*. </br>

 ### Usage